Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Methodology

 \subsection{Decoupling Distribution Alignment (DDA)}

-Conventional alignment methods often use KL divergence or MSE to minimize the distance between the teacher and student models.
-However, these approaches may fail to capture fine-grained discrepancies, resulting in suboptimal knowledge transfer.
-To mitigate this issue, we propose a DDA strategy that aligns the distributions over the buckets at a more granular level, enabling the student model to capture informative and discriminative features.
-Besides, aligning the distribution of discretized prediction buckets is essential for effectively transferring knowledge from the teacher to the student.
-Furthermore, we empirically find that employing more advanced alignment strategies enables the student model to acquire richer and more effective knowledge, thereby enhancing the generalization ability of DRILL.
-Specifically, we first identify the target bucket to formulate a binary classification task, treating the remaining buckets as non-targets.
-The alignment is then performed separately on the target and non-target buckets.
+Conventional alignment often uses KL divergence or MSE to minimize the distance between teacher and student.
+Although distillation helps the student exploit pseudo-labels more stably, simple alignment may be misled by noisy targets in pseudo-labeling, yielding suboptimal performance~\cite{mei2023denkd}.
+To mitigate this issue, we propose DDA that aligns the distributions over classes at a more granular level, improving the student's ability to fully exploit unlabeled samples.

+Inspired by decoupling target-level supervision from non-target relational insights in classification~\cite{zhao2022decoupled,li2024correlation,Zhengrekd}, we adopt a similar strategy.
+We first identify the target class to formulate a binary classification, treating the remaining classes as non-targets.
+Alignment is then performed separately on the target and non-target distributions.

-\textbf{Target bucket identification.} Motivated by DKD \cite{zhao2022decoupled}, which has proven effective in classification tasks by minimizing the distance between representations of each class, we adopt a similar strategy to enhance knowledge transfer in the SSR.
-Since the entire dataset is fed into the teacher model, it is worth noting that the unlabeled samples do not provide supervision signals—only the labeled samples contribute to the MAE loss in the teacher model.
+\textbf{Target class identification.} Since the entire dataset is fed into the teacher model, it is worth noting that the unlabeled samples do not provide supervision signals—only the labeled samples contribute to the MAE loss in the teacher model.
 But in the advanced alignment, we choose to involve the unlabeled samples to provide more consistent information.
-To be specific, to determine the target bucket, we use the ground-truth labels for the labeled samples and the pseudo-labels for the unlabeled ones.
+Specifically, to determine the target class, we utilize the ground-truth labels for the labeled samples and the pseudo-labels for the unlabeled ones.
+In the presence of ground-truth labels, the target class $\mathbf{b}_t$ is assigned to the corresponding label $y_i$; otherwise, $\mathbf{b}_t$ can be derived from the teacher's prediction $\hat{y}_i^{\mathcal{T}}$.
+Furthermore, we denote the probability associated with the target class $\mathbf{b}_t$ as $p_t$.
+The probability of the non-target set $\mathcal{B} \setminus \{\mathbf{b}_t\}$ is thus defined as $1 - p_t$.